One of our readers asked the question…

 Where Was the Study Done?

 For example, are the results of a study done in Paris relevant to the people in Tokyo?
 Or Oklahoma?
 Maybe so, maybe not.
 The big news sites gloss over this dilemma.
-Until the study is repeated in the different geographic areas and new ethnic heritage populations it is not known whether or not the results translate from one location or ethnic heritage to another.
-But if a study has sensational results, our popular news media would not want to ruin the impact with good information.
+Until the study is repeated in the different geographic areas and new ethnic populations it is not known whether or not the results translate from one location or heritage to another.
+But if a study has sensational results, our popular news media would not want to ruin the story impact with good information.
 Heaven forbid!

 Who Were the Study Subjects?

 Obviously, a study done with patients with Parkinson’s disease does not tell you about Alzheimer’s.
 In fact, a study done in severe Alzheimer’s disease probably does not tell you what the same study’s results would have been if done in people with very early Alzheimer’s disease, or with pre-Alzheimer’s, called “Mild Cognitive Impairment.”
 But, again, if the study has magnetic star sparkle, the news media will report it and blur their error.

 The Legal System Messes with Medicine